-2 Sender V2 System Hardware and Software Requirements
+1.1 Sender V2 System Hardware and Software Requirements

-2.1 Hardware and software required to conduct the tests:
+The following hardware and software is required to conduct the tests:

-An IBM PC compatible computer is needed.
-The hardware and software have been tested on a 386SX-16 CPU, a 486-33 and 486DX-66 machine, and a Pentium 90 machine.
-The sender test board occupies one 8-bit slot.

-The SEND.EXE runs under DOS 5, DOS 6, and the DOS box of Windows 95, 98, or ME.
+- 1. An IBM PC compatible computer is needed.
+The hardware and software has been tested on a 386SX-16 CPU, a 486-33 and 486DX-66 machine, and a Pentium 90 machine.
+The sender test board occupies one 8 bit slot. - 2.
+The SEND.
+EXE runs under DOS 5, DOS 6, and the DOS box of Windows 95, 98, or ME. - 3.
 The SEND.EXE program occupies about 150 Kbytes of space.
-The log and summary files for each test run will occupy about 150 Kbytes of space.

-80 A DCC booster is required to power the decoder.
-This can be a normal commercial booster or a special variable Voltage, noise injecting booster used to test compliance with S 9.1.
+The log and summary files for each test run will occupy about 150 Kbytes of space. - 4.
+A DCC booster is required to power the decoder.
+This can be a normal commercial booster or a special variable Voltage, noise injecting booster used to test compliance with S 9.1. - 5.
 A test jig must be constructed to route signals to and from the decoder.
-Directions for building this jig are given in section 4.1.3 Connecting the Decoder.
+Directions for building this jig are given in section 2.1.

-3 Sender V3 System Hardware and Software Requirements
+1.2 Sender V3 System Hardware and Software Requirements

-85 3.1 The Sender V3 System setup is detailed in TR-3-2015 Sender V3 Getting Started Guide.
+The Sender V3 System setup is detailed in the following document:

+• TN9.1.3 Sender V3 Getting Started Guide.pdf

-4 Getting Started with the Sender V2 System
+2 Getting Started With the Sender V2 System